torquebox/torquebox.org/news/2012-03-02-torquebox-2-0-0-cr1-released.md

 # What's special about 2.0.0?

-This is the third beta for our 2.0.0 release, which is a *major* upgrade over the 1.x you may already be familiar with.
+This is the first candidate-release (see below) for our 2.0.0 version, which is a *major* upgrade over the 1.x you may already be familiar with.
 Notable inclusions in 2.0.0 include: